Subscription vs Rental vs Lease: Which Model Should You Offer For Your Products?

 Equally popular is the term "rental," which was previously associated with property and real estate but is now used for automotive, furniture, and equipment.

-The existence of three different terms (subscriptions vs. rental vs. lease) to convey more or less the same concept creates confusion for consumers and sellers.
+The existence of three different terms (subscriptions vs. rental vs. lease) to convey more or less the same concept creates confusion for both, consumers and sellers.

 This article explores the historical and present-day usage of these terms and makes recommendations on their use when setting up such a business model or service.